-The application deadlines are January 15 for consideration for fall admission and October 15 for consideration for spring admission.
+The application deadlines are Jan.
+15 for consideration for fall admission and Oct.
+15 for consideration for spring admission.
 Applications received by these deadlines will have the best opportunities for financial assistance.
 Applications received after the above deadlines will be reviewed on an individual basis.
 Admission to the spring semester will be considered in some cases; please contact the Director of Graduate Education if you are interested in this option.

 Application Submission Process